 Fiber Cement Siding

-Fiber cement has some great benefits.
-It comes in various sized boards and thickness and is available in numerous styles.
+Fiber cement siding comes in various sized boards and thickness and is available in numerous styles.
 It can even mimic the look of just about any other siding on the market like vinyl and cedar shake.
 It’s rot and insect resistant and can even withstand ocean side conditions.

 Although higher in cost than vinyl, fiber cement is still an economical alternative to wood siding.
-It is made from silica, cement, wood fiber, water, and other ingredients giving it outstanding durability.
+It is made of silica, cement, wood fiber, water, and other ingredients giving it outstanding durability.
 Since it is close to 90% silica (sand) it is fire resistant and can withstand very, very high heat.

 Installation is more expensive than vinyl, and you will have to paint it eventually (remember, the finish is usually only warranted for 10-15 years).
 You could go with horizontal or vertical installation or you could go with both to add some extra visual appeal.